NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Generator &lt;x&gt; Rated Thermal to Electrical Power Ratio

 This numeric field contains the ratio of the rated thermal output to the rated electric output.
-It is only needed and used if the operation scheme is set to **FollowThermal** or **FollowThermalLimitElectrical**.
+It is required and used if the operation scheme is set to **FollowThermal** or **FollowThermalLimitElectrical**.
 This nominal ratio is only used for control and dispatch decisions.
 This value should be generally consistent with the more detailed performance input for the individual generator component models but it is not used in those component models.

 An example IDF showing how this object is used is provided below: